 FOR THE COCKTAIL

 - 2 oz dark rum or spiced rum

 - 2 - 4 oz very hot water

 - Add all the spices and sugar to the soft butter and mix well.
-Put the butter mixture on a piece of cling wrap and mold it into a log shape.
-Wrap it tightly and place in the fridge or freezer to harden.
+Pour or spoon the butter mixture into a container of some sort.
+(We like a mason jar) Store it in the fridge.

-- You can drink it just like this or you can blend it up with an immersion blender or a magic bullet like we did.
+- You can drink it just like this or you can blend it up with a little handheld blender like we did.
 Either way is delicious!

-- Place all the ingredients into a crock pot and steep for 2 to 6 hours.
+Place all the ingredients into a crock pot and steep on low for 2 - 6 hours.
+Serve and enjoy!